research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 The **License** of the software.
 This will be shown in the sidebar of the software page.
 If you have provided a software DOI you can import the license info from DOI metadata.

 :::tip
-When you start typing the license you will get a list of valid open source licenses pulled from [SPDX repository](https://github.com/spdx/license-list-data).
+When you start typing the license you will get a list of valid open source licenses pulled from the [SPDX repository](https://github.com/spdx/license-list-data).
 :::

 ## Contributors